Baskin-Robbins Franchise Costs: Estimated Initial Investment (Item 7, 2023 FDD)

 - There may also be additional training time needed to achieve required competency levels.
 The amount of time required is a function of the individual’s ability to personally demonstrate the competencies.
 This may increase your cost for travel, hotels, and meals for you and/or your designated representative.

-- If you live close to the training facility or a host franchise training restaurant, your costs may be on the lower end of the range.
+- If you live close to the training facility or a Certified Training Shop, your costs may be on the lower end of the range.

-- You must pay a $100 cancellation fee per individual, per class, per day if you cancel a scheduled class with less than a week’s notice.
+- You must pay a $500 cancellation fee per individual, per class, per day if you cancel a scheduled class with less than two weeks’ notice.
 All cancellation fees must be paid in full before a franchisee team member can register for any future classes.

 11. Marketing Start-Up Fee: $3,000 to $5,000